codingABI/3dRotation/README.md

 ![alt text](/assets/images/DetectBacksides.svg)

-## overlapping object
+## Overlapping objects
 When multiple objects overlap or an object overlaps itself, the order in which the faces are rendered plays an important role.
-Since only 2K RAM is available on an AT-MEGA328 microcontroller, no z-buffer is possible.
+Since only 2KByte RAM is available on an AT-MEGA328 microcontroller, no z-buffer is possible.
 To allow at least simple overlapping objects, all surfaces are sorted by their z-values before rendering and displayed according to the z-values.
 Glitches are possible due to large surfaces and perspective distortion.